-Aravind Srinivasan's research interests are in randomized algorithms, networking, social networks, and combinatorial optimization, as well as in the growing confluence of algorithms, networks, and randomness, in fields including the social Web, machine learning, public health, biology, and energy.
-He has published more than 110 papers in these areas, in journals including Nature, Journal of the ACM, IEEE/ACM Transactions on Networking, and the SIAM Journal on Computing.
+Aravind Srinivasan's research interests are in randomized algorithms, E-commerce, public health, networking, social networks, and combinatorial optimization, as well as in the growing confluence of algorithms, networks, and randomness, in fields including the social Web, machine learning, biology, and energy.
+He has published more than 115 papers in these areas, in fora including Nature, Journal of the ACM, IEEE/ACM Transactions on Networking, and the SIAM Journal on Computing.
 He is Editor-in-Chief of the ACM Transactions on Algorithms, Managing Editor for Theory of Computing, Associate Editor of Networks, and has served on the program committees of various conferences.
 His papers have been (co-)recipients of the Best Paper/Best Student Paper Awards at various conferences in areas including algorithms, networking, and social networks.

-Aravind Srinivasan serves as Vice Chair of the IEEE Technical Committee on the Mathematical Foundations of Computing.
+Aravind Srinivasan served as Vice Chair of the IEEE Technical Committee on the Mathematical Foundations of Computing from 2015 to 2017.
+He served on the Board of Advisors for ZeroFOX Inc. from 2013 to 2016.

 Aravind's detailed CV is also available.